Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Users.md

     The System Administrator (with a user id of 1) is automatically added to every product as a Product Owner, and can never be removed as Product Owner, made inactive or made a different role on the product.

 ### Role wide customizations
 You can make changes to the permissions associated with each of these default roles, and also create as many additional roles as you like.
-To customize the roles in your installation of SpiraPlan®, click on the "View / Edit Roles" link in the Administration menu:
+To customize the roles in your installation of Spira, click on the "View / Edit Roles" link in the Administration menu:

 ![](img/System_Users_53.png)